The Genius 8000 included in this comparison has been improved upon. The new model is called the Genius X. It is, for most a better purchase.

 The stand supports voltages of 110-130v.

-Compare this to the DiamondClean and its charging stand supports 100-240v, making it better for travellers.
+Compare this to the DiamondClean and its charging stand supports 100-240v, making it better for travelers.

 Unlike the 8000, the DiamondClean has a charging glass.